Sdub76/unraid-recovery-toolkit/README.md

 - `--folder` semantics match `recovery_analysis.py`: a file is included if it equals `FOLDER` (rare for files-only lists) or starts with `FOLDER/`.
 - Progress bar updates at least every 5 seconds.
 - All outputs are UTF-8, one path per line.
+- `--sonarr-list` and `--radarr-list` can be repeated to include multiple exported files.
+If you omit them, the script ignores redownload detection entirely.
+- At the end of the run, the on-screen summary includes a breakdown of **MISSING** files grouped by top-level folder, with counts split by file extension (case-insensitive).

 ---
 ## radarr_deleted.py